gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 ```

 `gl.transformFeedbackVaryings` takes 3 arguments.
 The program, an array of the names
-of the varyings we want to write in the order you want the written.
+of the varyings we want to write in the order you want them written.
 If you did have a fragment shader that actually did
 something then maybe some of your varyings are only for the fragment shader and so
 don't need to be written.
 In our case we will write all of our varyings so we pass